morber11/vs-delimiter/README.md

 ## Known Issues

-If the text you have selected contains the delimiter, it will not escape that existing delimit character.
+- If the text you have selected contains the delimiter, it will not escape that existing delimit character.
+- There is an extra delimit character at the end of the selection

 ## Release Notes
 ### 1.0.0